Draghi’s “whatever it takes” a tough act to follow

 FRANKFURT, Germany (AP) — European Central Bank head Mario Draghi is credited with saving the euro by using new and sometimes unorthodox policy tools.
 The question now is, will the next ECB president be as quick to use them – or invent new ones – as Draghi has been?

-European leaders are searching for a replacement for Draghi, whose term expires Oct.
-31. But sharing the 71-year-old’s pragmatic and activist approach is not the only qualification: Picking the ECB president is also part of complex horse trading among governments over top EU jobs.
+European leaders are searching for a replacement for the 71-year-old Draghi, whose term expires Oct.
+31. But whether candidates share his pragmatic and activist approach is not the only consideration: Picking the ECB president is also part of complex horse trading among governments over top EU jobs.

 Their choice will determine whether the next ECB leader will be someone that is as quick to step up in a crisis, and as willing as Draghi was to innovate and resist criticism.
-European leaders meeting Thursday and Friday will discuss top European jobs though they may not yet reach a deal on any of them.
+European leaders meeting Thursday and Friday will discuss top European Union jobs, though they may not yet reach a deal on any of them.

 Speculation so far has focused on Jens Weidmann, head of Germany’s Bundesbank national central bank and an opponent of some of Draghi’s new measures; Francois Villeroy de Galhau, the head of the Bank of France; former Finnish Central Bank head Erkki Liikanen, and current Finnish central banker Olli Rehn.
 Leaders will pick one for an eight-year, non-renewable term in a process that some think risks focusing more on national turf wars than on the policies the candidate would pursue.